-Then one night, as Legolas sat to take first watch, Pippin slid a plate of blackberries under his descending rump.
-The elf leap up with a purple bottom.
-This time everyone roared with laughter…exept Boromir.
+That night, as Legolas sat to take first watch, Pippin slid a plate of blackberries under his descending rump.
+The elf leapt up with a purple bottom.
+This time everyone roared with laughter – exept Boromir.

 This was the last straw.
 He could take it no longer.
 He approached the big warrior, crossed his arms, and began to address him: “What is wrong with you?
 I have never seen anyone so sour in my life.
 Well, exept for the Sackville-Bagginses, but you are almost as bad.”

 Boromir said nothing, but regarded him with a patient and patronizing glance.

 “Don’t look at me like that!
 I am talking to you, answer me, you great git!”

 “Don’t get yourself in a state, Pippin.”
 Was the dour reply.

 “You are the most humorless … reticent … obtuse … sour… bitter … miserable man it has been my misfortune to meet.
 Tell me, is it fashionable where you come from to be grumpy?”

 He could hear Merry laughing at him.
 It only goaded him further.

 “Do they not have the concept of laughter where you come from?
 Answer me!”

 Boromir rolled his eyes and then ignored him.